-Whether you call it getting a little shut-eye, snoozing, or catching some zzz’s, getting a proper amount of quality sleep is important to everyone’s health and well-being.
+Whether you call it getting a little shut-eye, snoozing or catching some zzz’s, getting a proper amount of quality sleep is important to everyone’s health and well-being.
 Research at Craig is helping clinicians understand the relationship between sleep and recovery for individuals with moderate-to-severe traumatic brain injury.

-Under the direction of CNS physicians Dr. Michael Makley and Dr. Alan Weintraub, and Craig Hospital neuropsychologist Dr. Don Gerber, the Optimized Sleep After Brain Injury (OSABI) study is addressing the gap in knowledge about the nature, incidence, and effect of sleep disturbances on recovery from moderate-to-severe TBI during the early rehabilitation period.
+Under the direction of CNS physicians Dr. Michael Makley and Dr. Alan Weintraub and Craig Hospital neuropsychologist Dr. Don Gerber, the Optimized Sleep After Brain Injury (OSABI) study is addressing the gap in knowledge about the nature, incidence and effect of sleep disturbances on recovery from moderate-to-severe TBI during the early rehabilitation period.
 It is also testing a sleep hygiene protocol to improve sleep for individuals in the early rehabilitation phase after TBI.

 This study builds on previous research started by Makley at the University of Maryland and continued at Craig.

-In uninjured populations, sleep deprivation has been associated with significant negative effects on attention, reaction time, visual-motor performance, language functions, memory processes, and executive functions.
+In uninjured populations, sleep deprivation has been associated with significant negative effects on attention, reaction time, visual-motor performance, language functions, memory processes and executive functions.

-“We’ve all experienced a bad night of sleep, and we know that when we don’t get a good night’s sleep we are not functioning optimally,” says Makley.“We see similar things in patients.”
+“We’ve all experienced a bad night of sleep, and we know that when we don’t get a good night’s sleep, we are not functioning optimally,” says Makley.
+“We see similar things in patients.”

 Previous studies have found that sleep disturbances could make cognitive problems worse after TBI and could even prolong the amount of time that a patient remains in the PTA phase of recovery.
 This suggests that therapies aimed at improving sleep problems after TBI may also improve cognitive recovery.

 Many of the sleep medications commonly used in non-TBI populations have side effects that may negatively affect individuals with TBI who are cognitively compromised.
 Thus, the protocol tests the efficacy of a non-pharmacological, behavioral-environmental approach.
 Participants are housed in specially modified rooms designed to provide a dark, quiet sleep environment, including light blocking shades, dim lights, dim light cameras, and meters to record ambient light and sound levels through the period of sleep.
 Nursing care is minimized unless clinically necessary.
-Participants don’t consume caffeine, maintain a consistent waking schedule seven days a week, and are exposed to blue light therapy for 30 minutes after awakening in order to turn off the sleep signals in the brain.
+Participants don’t consume caffeine after noon, maintain a consistent waking schedule seven days a week, and are exposed to blue light therapy for 30 minutes after awakening to turn off the sleep signals in the brain.
 Prolonged daytime sleep is discouraged, and the room is kept bright when the patient is resting during the day between therapies and appointments.

 Participants’ sleep in both groups is monitored with 24-hour actigraphy and several different scales and measures.
 The study is overseen by a team of representatives from Craig’s research, neuropsychology, speech pathology and nursing departments.
 The steering committee meets weekly to review progress.